jomo/imgur-screenshot/README.md

 ![Notification](http://i.imgur.com/TVQ20qY.png)

-0. select area of your desktop
+0. select area of your screen
+0. The screenshot is uploaded to [imgur](https://imgur.com)

+It comes with a bunch of other features:
-0. if you want, edit the screenshot with any program _(gimp, image magick, ...)_
+* You can edit the screenshot with any program _(GUI or automated)_ before uploading
-0. the screenshot is uplaoded [imgur](https://imgur.com)
-0. the link is copied to clipboard
+* The link can be copied to clipboard
-0. if you want, open the image (URL or file) with any program _(browser, image viewer)_
+* You can open the URL or file with any program _(browser, image viewer)_ after upload
+* The screenshot can be saved or deleted from disk
+* All filenames + URLs (and errors) are logged
+* The program can check for updates

 Installation
 ----

-There isn't much to do.
-Check the dependencies below and run.
+0. Download
+0. Run `imgur-screenshot.sh check` to check if you got all dependencies installed.
+0. Done!

-For fast access bind the script to a key.
+For fast access bind the script to a key or put it in your PATH.

 **Enjoy!**